exmg/exmachina-web-components/packages/exmg-form-drawer/README.md

 It serves only as drawer without form functionality, so it is content agnostic.
 You can pass any dom markup as children of this component.

-Events:

-1. **exmg-drawer-opened-changed** - when drawer shown/hidden

-Attributes:

-1. **opened** - whether or not drawer is visible
-2. **no-cancel-on-outside-click** - whether or not clicking outside drawer should close drawer

 ### \<exmg-form-drawer>

 Wraps around **exmg-drawer**.